Two Purple Figs

 Recipe Notes

-• When frying the salmon, don't be tempted to turn up the heat or your salmon will be overcooked on the outside and raw on the inside.
+1. When cooking salmon, don’t be tempted to turn up the heat, or your salmon will be overcooked on the outside and raw on the inside.

 Nutrition Facts